boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

-either the :guilabel:`Remote` or the :guilabel:`Local` columns, you can use the :guilabel:`Solve with local version` or :guilabel:`Solve with remote version` buttons, respectively, to solve the conflict without having to select the value manually for each conflicted attribute.
+either the :guilabel:`Remote` or the :guilabel:`Local` columns, you can use the :guilabel:`Solve with local version` or :guilabel:`Solve with remote version` buttons, respectively, to solve the conflict without having to select each value manually.

-On the other hand, if for all conflicting features, in all layers, you wish to keep either all the remote or all the local changes, next to :guilabel:`Resolve all conflicts with`, click :guilabel:`Remote` or :guilabel:`Local`, respectively.
+On the other hand, if for all conflicting features, in all layers, you wish to keep either all the remote or all the local changes, click :guilabel:`Remote` or :guilabel:`Local`, respectively (next to :guilabel:`Resolve all conflicts with`).

 Use any of the above steps to resolve all conflicted features before closing the :guilabel:`Merge conflicts` dialog.